mia-care/documentation/docs/p4samd/handbook/verification.md

 - **Date and time**: When the execution was performed.
 - **Note**: Show an icon if there are some notes.
 - **Test suites**: Number of test suites involved in the execution.
-- **Outcome**: Result of the execution (passed, failed, etc.).
+- **Outcome**: Result of the execution of all test suites included in that execution (passed, failed, etc.).
 - **Executed by**: User who performed the execution.
+- **Download report**: Download a ZIP archive containing a summary of the execution and all available individual reports from that execution.

 Clicking on a row opens the execution detail view, showing all relevant information about the selected execution.

 ### Detail

 Clicking on a row opens a new page showing the execution details.
-Here you will find details such as the execution date, who performed the execution and any notes, as well as a list of the test suites performed with the related tests.
+Here you will find details including the execution date, the user who performed the execution, and any associated notes.
+The view also lists all test suites involved in the execution along with their related tests.
+You can download a comprehensive report for the test suite execution, which includes a summary file and all available individual test suite reports as attachments.